Dry Coconut Powder Recipe | Nariyal Powder

 Instructions

-• Thoroughly wash the coconut slices with water.
-Use a tissue to remove any additional water from the pieces.
+• Wash the slices of coconut thoroughly with water.
+Use a tissue to remove additional water from the pieces.

-• Grind the coconut slices into a fine powder and transfer it to a plate.
+• Grind them to a fine powder and transfer it to a plate.

-• Heat a frying pan on a low flame on your gas stove.
-When hot, add the ground coconut to the pan.
+• Now, take a frying pan and heat it on a low flame on your gas stove.
+When it is hot enough put the ground coconut in it.

-• Stir the coconut powder continuously until any excess water or moisture evaporates completely.
+• Stir the coconut powder continuously until the excess water or moisture from it dries up completely.

-• Once you catch the delightful fragrance of dry coconut, transfer the powder to a plate.
-Your homemade dry coconut powder is now ready for use.
+• When you smell the lovely fragrance of dry coconut, transfer the powder to a plate and your dry coconut powder is eventually ready to be used.

 Subscribe to My YouTube Channel Mitar Cooking!